atricore/josso-site/src/content/index.md

 * Multi-tenant and White Labeling ready for enabling wholesale business models
 * Social SSO — Honors social identities from Google, Twitter, Facebook and LinkedIn
 * Support for SAML, OpenID, OpenID Connect, OAuth, WS-Federation support for seamless Cloud/Federated SSO experience
-* Integrates with virtually most commonly used stacks such as JavaEE, LAMP and MEAN stacks
+* Integrates with most commonly used stacks such as JavaEE, LAMP and MEAN stacks
 * Multi-factor authentication support
 * Windows interoperability - plays nice with Active Directory for native single sign-on
 * Supports LDAP-compliant and JDBC-accessible identity repositories